abossenbroek/CarND-Advanced-Lane-Lines/README.md

 calculated the curvature and the offset.
 The curvature is calculated by taking the mean of the polynomials of the left and right lane to remove potential noise.

+## Possible improvements
+The algorithm currently does not remove polynomials that are ill fitted.
+A possible improvement could involve filtering out poor fits.
+This could be done by inspecting the $R^2$ for example,  this is the residual of the fit.
+The lower the value the less likely the polygon is a good fit.